willpassidomo/SoftFields/README.md

 ```java
 SoftQuestionsListAdapter sqla = new SoftQuestionsListAdapter(Context context, List<FieldValue> fvs, DataListener dl);
 ```
+then add the SoftQuestionsListAdapter to your activities existing ListView element

 ## FieldValue
 The FieldValue class describes a simple object which consists of a Field, a Value and boolean markers for "Required" and "In"